phoenix-emperor/web-dev-bootcamp-2025/readme.md

 ## Usage

 Open any of the HTML files in your web browser to view the web pages.
-You can edit these files and CSS stylesheets to experiment with HTML, CSS, and images as part of your learning process.
+You can edit these files and CSS stylesheets to experiment with HTML, CSS, Flexbox, and images as part of your learning process.

 ## Getting Started

 1. Clone or download this repository to your local machine.
-2. Open any of the HTML files (e.g., `class_1.html`, `class_2.html`, `class_4.html`, `portfolio.html`) in your preferred web browser.
+2. Open any of the HTML files (e.g., `class_1.html`, `class_2.html`, `class_4.html`, `class_6.html`, `portfolio.html`) in your preferred web browser.
 3. Edit the files as needed to practice web design skills.

 ## License